grafana/grafana/docs/sources/enterprise/enterprise-configuration.md

 ### max_ttl

 The max duration that a query result is stored in the caching system before it is deleted or refreshed.
 This value will override `ttl` config option or data source setting if the `ttl` value is greater than `max_ttl`.
-To disable this timeout, set this value to `0s`.
+To disable this constraint, set this value to `0s`.

 The default is `0s` (disabled).

-> **Note:** Disabling this timeout is not recommended in production environments.
+> **Note:** Disabling this constraint is not recommended in production environments.

 ### max_value_mb